Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 Illinois Performance Insights

-- With 74.3 points scored per game and 67.2 points conceded last year, Illinois was 115th in college basketball on offense and 88th on defense.
+- Illinois scored 74.3 points per game and gave up 67.2 last season, making them 115th in the nation offensively and 88th on defense.

-- Illinois gave up 6 3-pointers per game and conceded 33.4% from beyond the arc last season, ranking 38th and 149th, respectively, in the nation.
+- Giving up 6 3-pointers per game and conceding 33.4% from beyond the arc last year, Illinois was 38th and 149th in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.